vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 ### (Optional) Enable Collection of Annotations and Namespace Labels {#enable-annotations-namespace-labels}

-You can optionally enable the collection of Annotations and Namespace labels.
+You can optionally enable the collection of annotations and namespace labels.

-- **Annotations.** The agent accepts a comma-separated list of annotation keys, called `VANTAGE_ALLOWED_ANNOTATIONS`, as an environment variable at startup.
-To enable collection of Annotations, configure the `agent.allowedAnnotations` [parameter of the Helm chart](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml#L31) with a list of Annotations to be sent to Vantage.
+- **Annotations:** The agent accepts a comma-separated list of annotation keys, called `VANTAGE_ALLOWED_ANNOTATIONS`, as an environment variable at startup.
+To enable the collection of annotations, configure the `agent.allowedAnnotations` [parameter of the Helm chart](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml#L31) with a list of annotations to be sent to Vantage.
 Note there is a max of 10 annotations, and values are truncated after 100 characters.
-- **Namespace labels.** The agent accepts `VANTAGE_COLLECT_NAMESPACE_LABELS` as an environment variable at startup.
-To enable collection of Namespace labels, configure the `agent.collectNamespaceLabels` [parameter of the Helm chart](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml#L34).
+- **Namespace labels:** The agent accepts `VANTAGE_COLLECT_NAMESPACE_LABELS` as an environment variable at startup.
+To enable the collection of namespace labels, configure the `agent.collectNamespaceLabels` [parameter of the Helm chart](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml#L34).

 ### Resource Usage {#resource-usage}